Lilburn City Council met on Aug. 13 for its regular work session and council meetings of the month. Here is a quick run-down of the major happenings.

 Penalties for pain clinics not conforming to the city's new standards include revocation or suspension of a business license.)

 Vote: This measure passed unanimously, 3-0.
 Additionally, council lifted the moratorium.

-This recently came up on the night of July 29, when police arrived at the Baradari Banquet Hall on Lawrenceville Highway because of a noise complaint.
+, when police arrived at the Baradari Banquet Hall on Lawrenceville Highway because of a noise complaint.
 What officers found was drinking going on inside an establishment without an alcohol permit.

 Although the people who rented the hall told police that the property owners said it would be OK, so long as they hired a guard for the door, police could not city the property owners.
 Only the renter received a citation.

 Police Chief Bruce Hedley said the issue happens a lot.

 "My hands are tied," he said the council work session.
 "This is recurring, and it's going to continue to recur."

 Vote: This measure passed unanimously, 3-0.
 A sister measure, which allows for revocation or suspension of operating licenses of businesses that have been cited for any violation of city codes, also passed unanimously.